Skip to content

 Install

 ePHPm ships as a single binary that manages itself.
 There’s no install script — the binary registers and controls its own system service.
+For trying it out without touching the host, a Docker image is also published.

 Linux / macOS